 These were some of the responses I got when I asked Americans to describe the United States in one or two words.
-I admit my initial perception about United States was myopic and I related only few of the adjectives listed above with the most powerful nation in the world.
+I admit my initial perception about the United States was myopic and I related only a few of the adjectives listed above with the most powerful nation in the world.
 However, I knew the States is much more than glossy unidimensional picture Hollywood, sitcoms or media paints.
 So, I decided to explore it for myself.

 About my trip

 I wanted to see the side of the United States, which most of the foreign tourists often miss.
 So instead of doing the usual New York – Los Angles – San Francisco – Chicago – Miami loop, I consulted my blogger friend Mike Shubic of MikesRoadTrip to suggest me places that are unique and can showcase the diversity of this mega nation.
 He was the driving force behind my visit to the popular and offbeat places of California, Oregon, Arizona, New Mexico, Alabama and New York state.

 From April to May 2017, I covered the four regions of the United States of America – North East Coast, West Coast, South East and South West.
-To get the pulse of the great nation, I traveled the way locals do – using all modes of transport – Planes, trains, cars, ships and of course walking.
-It was mostly a solo trip but at few places my friends joined in.
+To get the pulse of the great nation, I travelled the way locals do – using all modes of transport – Planes, trains, cars, ships and of course walking.
+It was mostly a solo trip but at a few places, my friends joined in.

 While one lifetime is not enough to get into the skin of the US, I tried to sample as many things as I could – adventure, nature, wildlife, culture, art, food, history, architecture, technology and shopping among others.